Color Tools¶

 Low Color Temperature implies more yellow-red light while high color temperature implies more blue light.
 Daylight has a rather low color temperature near dawn, and a higher one during the day.
 Therefore it can be useful to install an electrical lighting system that can supply cooler light to supplement daylight when needed, and fill in with warmer light at night.
 This also correlates with human feelings towards the warm colors of light coming from candles or an open fireplace at night.
 Standard unit for color temperature is Kelvin (K).

-Over Exposure Indicator option adds up the colors if more than one channel in a pixel is over-exposed, and you will see the combined color resulting of White Color Balance controls settings.
-This rule is applied to target preview area as an indication only and has no effect on the final rendering.
+Over Exposure Indicator option adds up the colors if more than one channel in a pixel is over-exposed, allowing you to see the combined color resulting from white balance corrections.
+The over exposure indicator only appears in the target preview area, it does not affect the final rendering.

 Save As and Load buttons are used to do just that.
-Any White Color Balance settings that you have set can be saved to the filesystem in a text file and loaded later.
+Any White Color Balance settings that you have set can be saved to a text file and reloaded later.

 Reset All button resets all filter settings to default values corresponding to Neutral White Balance color.
-Attention, even the neutral setting might be different from your original photograph.
-If you save it, the white balance will be changed.
+Note that even the neutral setting may be quite different from your original photograph.
+So if you save an image after a resetting all settings, the white balance will likely be changed.